RonIovine/pshell/README.md

 servers called `pshellAggregator`.
 The datagram based servers support multiple client sessions with no idle session timeout.

-Note that there are 2 versions of each datagram client program, `pshell/pshellAggregator`, which are compiled 'C' implementations, and `pshell.py/pshellAggregator.py`, which are Python implementations.
+There are 2 versions of each datagram client program, `pshell/pshellAggregator`, which are compiled 'C' implementations, and `pshell.py/pshellAggregator.py`, which are Python implementations.
 Any of those can interface to any of the [pshellServerDemo](#pshellServerDemo) programs for all 3 languages as well as the [traceFilterDemo](#traceFilterDemo) program

 <a name="pshell-client"></a>
 ### pshell client
 The pshell client programs are used to access a specific datagram pshell server.
-Both the the compiled 'C' version (`pshell')and Python version (`pshell.py`) have the same usage as follows:
+Both the the compiled 'C' version (`pshell`)and Python version (`pshell.py`) have the same usage as follows:
 ```
 $ pshell -h